-The KMAT 2018 exam will be held on August 5, 2108 instead of the previous date.
+The KMAT 2020 exam is expeted to be held in the 3rd week of September 2020.
+This year, due to the spread of COVID19, all major MBA entrance exam dates have been shifted keeping the health and safety of the aspirants as primary concern.
 Karnataka Private Post Graduate Colleges Association (KPPGCA) is the conducting authority of KMAT 2018.
 Once the written examination is over, each of the participating institutes will announce the list of shortlisted candidates for further rounds of selection process.
-The selection process of KMAT 2018 is done for students who are willing to pursue Postgraduate Programmes in Management from Karnataka.
+The selection process of KMAT 2020 is done for students who are willing to pursue Postgraduate Programmes in Management from Karnataka.

-The selection process will start after the release of KMAT 2018 result, which is expected to be declared in the second/ third week of August, 2018.
+The selection process will start after the release of KMAT 2020 result, which is expected to be declared in the first/ second week of October 2020.
 Thereafter, the selection process will take place based on the minimum cut off marks obtained by candidates as set by the conducting body.

-According to Karnataka Private Post Graduate Colleges Association, KMAT 2018 doesn’t include counselling round, and the selection procedure is divided into two parts.
-The first is the KMAT 2018 exam followed by KMAT accepting B-schools that select candidates based on the set cut-off marks.
+According to Karnataka Private Post Graduate Colleges Association, KMAT Karnataka doesn’t include counselling round, and the selection procedure is divided into two parts.
+The first is the KMAT MBA entrance exam followed by KMAT accepting B-schools that select candidates based on the set cut-off marks.
 This means that every B-school accepting KMAT score will have a different cut-off range, and candidates have to apply separately to each B-school.

-KMAT 2018 will be conducted for admission to Postgraduate Programmes in MBA, MCA and PGDM in Karnataka covering more than thousand seats.
-In addition, the KMAT 2018 score will be accepted by over 170 AICTE approved Universities and B-schools in Karnataka.
+KMAT 2020 will be conducted for admission to Postgraduate Programmes in MBA, MCA and PGDM in Karnataka covering more than thousand seats.
+In addition, the KMAT MBA exam score is generally accepted by over 170 AICTE approved Universities and B-schools in Karnataka.

 Quantitative Ability: In previous KMAT question papers, most of the questions were based on Arithmetic like Percentages, Interest, Profit & Loss and Time & Work.
 The questions from this section asked in the KMAT section are quite lengthy and are moderately difficult.
 Other questions from this section consist of Equations, Venn diagrams, Proportion & Variation, Probability and Geometry & Mensuration.